Hon Chan: Political career

 After securing the nomination as the BC Conservative candidate for Richmond Centre on August 21, 2024, he defeated New Democratic Party candidate Henry Yao in that October's provincial election to become the riding's member of the Legislative Assembly.
 He was named the opposition Critic for Climate Solutions and Climate Readiness in November 2024.

+On March 26, 2026, Chan was removed from the Conservative caucus following domestic violence charges stemming from an alleged offence which occurred January 12, 2024, prior to his election.
+Interim Conservative Party leader Trevor Halford said the party took action to remove Chan immediately upon becoming aware of the charges, and that he's "very confident" nobody involved in the party or caucus knew about the criminal investigation into Chan prior to its public release.